Harrisonbro/contract/contract.md

 I test my work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer), Mozilla Firefox and Opera.
 I'll also test to ensure Microsft Internet Explorer 7 & 8 for Windows get an appropriate (although possibly different) experience.
 I will not test in older browsers unless you specify otherwise.
 If you need an enhanced design for older browsers I can provide a separate estimate for that.

 ### Technical support and associated services
-This contract does not include website hosting, domain name registration, email or other related services.
-This contract does not include setting up a website on any existing web hosting infrastructure or services you may have.
+This contract does not include website hosting, domain name registration, email or other related services, unless these services are specifically detailed in the Outline of Work.
+This contract does not include setting up a website on any existing web hosting infrastructure or services you may have, unless this service is specifically detailed in the Outline of Work

 If you need web hosting or related services, or need me to set up your website on your existing web hosting infrastructure or services, I can provide a separate estimate for that.